Skip to content

 You start.

-This is true of care for COVID-19, as well, as Kettering Health Network just released data on Black Americans being vaccinated at a much lower rate than those who are White.
-In addition, across coronavirus care, the CDC has outlined in detail how every aspect of COVID care up to the potential point of death are mired in inequalities.
+This is true of care for COVID-19, as well.
+Kettering Health Network just released data on Black Americans being vaccinated at a much lower rate than those who are White.
+In addition, across coronavirus care, the CDC has outlined in detail how every aspect of COVID-19 care up to the potential point of death are mired in inequalities.

-So, for this Black History Month, and especially beyond Black History Month, we need to socialize and educate our communities and industry on these inequities—and continue to pressure local and state government to make progress on changing systems that repress and underrepresent us.
+So, for this Black History Month, and especially beyond, we need to educate our communities and industry on these inequities—and continue to pressure local and state government to make progress on changing systems that repress and underrepresent us.

 For Floyd Lee Locums’ part, we are committed to starting (and restarting when we get it wrong).
-We will continue to listen and speak on topics of equity and inclusion in our Diversity Council, “Conversations of Change.”
+We will continue to listen and speak on topics of equity and inclusion in our DEI&B Council.
 We will also continue to train our team on equal employment opportunity initiatives and empower them to participate in “We Serve,” our volunteer program that supports organizations like NAACP and the Human Rights Organization.

 Further, our diversity, equity and inclusion efforts will include being a community voice and advocate for the International African American Museum being built in Charleston, South Carolina and opening in 2022.
 This museum is national resource for preserving and sharing African American history—and is being built on the very wharf where slaves were brought over in centuries prior.